 Who can invite participants for the proposal?

-Any contact person of the coordinating organisation can invite other participating entities and add contact persons.
+Any contact person of the coordinating organisation with full access rights (not a team member) can invite other participating entities and add contact persons.

 How do I invite participants for the proposal?

-If you are from the coordinating organisation, once you are using the proposal submission service, go to the 'Parties' screen, Step 4: Managing Your Related Parties.
+If you are from the coordinating organisation and has full access rights (not a team member), once you are using the proposal submission service, go to the 'Parties' screen, Step 4: Managing Your Related Parties.
 Click on the 'Add Partner' button to invite additional partner organisations using their PIC numbers for their identification.
 You can then add further contact persons to any partner organisation by using the '+' sign next to the 'Contact' button.

-When saving the data of the screen, the contact persons are automatically invited: they receive an e-mail with the steps to complete.
+When saving the data of the screen, the contact persons are automatically invited: they receive an e-mail with the steps to follow to access the proposal.

 I cannot invite participants or contacts.
 What is the problem?

 Only contact persons with full access rights of the coordinating organisation can invite other participants or contacts.
 Also, not all types of action allow the participation of several organisations and contact persons, therefore this function might be disabled.
 In the first stage of 2-stage calls only the coordinator can be added on Step 4, the full consortium has to be described in Part B though.
 Please check the specificities of the topic on the topic conditions page (topic is a new sub-section of H2020 calls and proposals are submitted to topics) on the Participant Portal.